Lessons in "old school" love - Part 1

 With a gentleman caller, you should always greet and take leave of him in the drawing room.
 It is not "good form" for a lady to greet a man in the hallway.
-She strongly emphasizes that, not under any circumstances, should a lady "help a man on with his overcoast, struggle as he may".
+She strongly emphasises that, not under any circumstances, should a lady "help a man on with his overcoat, struggle as he may".

 Seeking a first date

 An interesting article on the topic of courtship was published in the Blackall newspaper, The Western Champion, in 1887.
 The article had quite an extensive range of advice.
 This includes paving the way with a prospective lover by writing them a note requesting an interview.
 The article also provides suggested wording for this letter....